KATHAK

 standards of training, intelligence, and most important,

-to send their children to the tawaifs for instruction
+send their children to the tawaifs for instruction in

-great institution was branded as mere prostitution and
+institution was branded as mere prostitution and was outlawed.

-was outlawed.
-This set the artform of kathak into a
+This set the artform of kathak into a downward spiral

-downward spiral that was not reversed until Independence
+that was not reversed until Independence when there was

-when there was a reawakening in interest in traditional
+a reawakening in interest in traditional Indian artforms.

 There

-schools are named according to the geographical area
+are named according to the geographical area in which

-in which they developed.
-These are the Jaipur, Lucknow,
+they developed.
+These are the Jaipur, Lucknow, and the

-and the Benares gharanas.
-Each has a slight difference
+Benares gharanas.
+Each has a slight difference in interpretation

 THE